-What is Gap Cover many people ask, because Medical Top-Up Insurance is also called Gap Cover.
-To put it simply, Gap cover pays all the hospital costs that are not covered by your medical aid plan.
+What is Gap Cover many people ask, because Medical Top-Up Insurance is also called shortfall insurance.
+To put it simply, a policy of this nature pays all the hospital costs that are not covered by your medical aid plan.

 This type of insurance has the support of financial advisers and medical practitioners.
-Gap Cover is vital when hospital costs skyrocket and you must pay the shortfall.
+This short-term insurance product is vital when hospital costs skyrocket and you must pay the shortfall.
 Medical aid does not cover the entire amount.

 What is Gap Cover and Do I really Need it?